 Two hours.
 Prerequisite: permission of the instructor.
 Development of the piano and its literature with stylistic approach to traditions and interpretation.
 Required for majors with piano concentration.

 MUS 3381 HISTORY OF MUSIC I

 Four hours.
-Prerequisite: six hours of music theory and successful completion of coursework that satisfies Effective Communication SLOs A and B. The development of musical thought from antiquity through the Baroque era, illustrated through study of representative compositions.
-Gen Ed: SW, EC-C
+Prerequisite: six hours of music theory.
+The development of musical thought from antiquity through the Baroque era, illustrated through study of representative compositions.

 MUS 3382 HISTORY OF MUSIC II